What Exactly Are 'Deliverables' In Software Development?

 A brow-raising response to, “what’s for breakfast?” would be, “we’re reinventing the delivery of morning nutrition for people experiencing hunger by bringing together a gas-powered flame, a non-stick-skillet, and unhatched chickens.”
 However, in startup land, we accept — and even encourage — these verbose answers.
 Especially when the answer might as well be “an omelet.”

 One’s ability to describe their company in only a few accurate and honest words is a rehearsed skill.
-To illustrate five essential tips, I’ll use my own startup, 8base, as the punching bag.
+To illustrate five essential tips, I’ll describe my startup, 8base.

 Recently, the team and I tried to describe our company in as few words as possible.
 This copy was needed for the front page of our website.
 Immediately, we had a candidate.